-Spine and bone intervention is becoming minimally invasive and being performed under image guidance.
+Spine and bone intervention is becoming minimally invasive and is performed under image guidance.
 We are the creative guys innovating the new techniques.
 We should be more involved with patient care.
 Today the greatest risk to interventional radiology is the absence of clinical accountability.
-I think that not only should we be doing the procedure but also be involved in the clinics, the after care and follow-up of patients.
+I think that not only should we be doing the procedure but also be involved in the clinics, the aftercare and follow-up of patients.

 Do you prefer to teach interactively?